 - To make gluten free kofta kebab, use gluten free bread to soak in the onion juice.

 - Don’t be shy when it comes to kneading the meat.
-The stickier the meat gets, the better the koftas will taste.
+The stickier the meat gets, the better the flavor!

-- Classic kofta kebab is made in a large bowl using hands.
+- The traditional way to prepare kofta is in a large bowl using one’s hands.
 However, you can use your food processor to mix all the ingredients.

 - You can also make these koftas in a regular non stick pan as shown in the video.

 - It’s best to use all the spices mentioned in the recipe if possible.
-The spices work very well together and create that amazing flavor that you can enjoy in every bite.
+The spices work very well together and create an amazing flavor in every bite.

 Tools and ingredients used in this recipe: